Staying secure

 Beware of scammers impersonating Fidelity

-Any communication of this nature is fraudulent.
-It is crucial to remain vigilant and report such instances directly to Fidelity through our customer services team at 0800 358 7712.
+It's crucial to stay vigilant and report anything like this directly to our customer services team on 0800 358 7712.

 Fraudsters are highly committed to their cause.
 By knowing what they’re up to, you can take steps to protect yourself.